Big Hole Watershed Committee PROJECT BRIEF

 Leading the charge is the Big Hole Watershed Committee (BHWC), a local stakeholder’s group whose governing board represents interests ranging from conservation to ranching to tourism.
 Our first partnership with BHWC supported a new Upper Big Hole Ranger Rider position.
 Drawing from the success of the Range Rider Program farther north in the Blackfoot Valley—a program Vital Ground has supported with grants in recent years—this project put a seasoned manager on the land and in the community, monitoring wolf and grizzly populations while collaborating with ranchers to quickly remove conflict-inducing livestock carcasses and modify grazing plans to account for wildlife movements.

-With the success of the range rider program, our latest collaboration with BHWC will help equip area ranchers with bear safety resource guides and toolkits, featuring items like bear spray and nonlethal scare devices to keep bears in the woods and away from livestock.
+We’ve also helped BHWC equip area ranchers with bear safety resource guides and toolkits, featuring items like bear spray and nonlethal scare devices to keep bears in the woods and away from livestock.
 New for 2021, we’re assisting in an expanded carcass removal program to quickly eliminate a major bear attractant from area ranches.

 Big Hole Watershed Committee at a Glance

 - Stakeholder group representing ranching, conservation, tourism and more in the Big Hole Valley